Home/Fish/Smoked Seabass Tail

 Instructions

 2. 2.
-In a bowl, whisk together eggs, milk, salt, and pepper.
+In a bowl, whisk together the eggs, milk, salt, and pepper.

 3. 3.
-In an oven-safe skillet, heat olive oil and sauté spinach until wilted, then add flaked smoked seabass tail.
+In an oven-safe skillet, heat olive oil over medium heat, add spinach until wilted, then pour in the egg mixture and top with flaked smoked seabass tail.
+Cook for a few minutes before transferring to the oven to bake until set.

 A low-carb dish featuring spiralized zucchini noodles topped with smoked seabass tail and a light garlic sauce.